Thilak-cm/Thilak-cm/README.md

 - Typing out all of this faster than you can read it 💨

 🌱 I’m currently learning
-- building and deploying ML and DL projects
+- building and deploying ML, DL and NLP projects
 - german!
 Haben sie einen guten tag
 - the art of self sufficiency by cooking, getting organised using notion and a bunch of other things